Real estate taxes are assessed as of January 1st of each year.

 Real estate taxes are billed semi-annually with due dates in February and July.
 Payments received by mail must have a postmark no later than the due date to avoid statutory penalty of 10%.
 Interest charges are placed on the tax rolls on August 1st and December 1st of each year.

 Auto Pay – Where funds are withdrawn from your bank account and your taxes are paid automatically on the due date.
 To download an application form, please click HERE.
 Note: You must first pay any past-due taxes to qualify for this plan.

-TEPP (In-House Escrow) Program – Is a budgeting tool that allows taxpayers to make monthly payments towards their semi-annual taxes.
-To download an application form, please click HERE.
+TEPP (In-House Escrow) Program – Is a budgeting tool that allows taxpayers to make monthly payments towards their semi-annual taxes at their convenience with payment coupons.
+To download an agreement form, please click HERE.
 Note: You must first pay any past-due taxes to qualify for this program.

 If you need to change the mailing address for your tax bills, please click HERE.